NethServer/ns8-docs/nethvoice.rst

 The settings are:

-* ``Encryption`` requires a valid SSL/TLS certificate for the hostname entered in :guilabel:PBX Address to function correctly.
+* ``Encryption`` requires a valid SSL/TLS certificate for the hostname entered in :guilabel:`PBX Address` to function correctly.
-* ``PBX Address`` can be the IP address or the hostname of Nethvoice, correctly entered in the DNS used by phones and in the SSL/TLS certificate used by the system.
+* ``PBX Address`` can be the IP address or the hostname of NethVoice, correctly entered in the DNS used by phones and in the SSL/TLS certificate used by the system.
 * ``Admin Password`` will be the password to access the web interface of phones configured with the administrator user.
 * ``User Password`` will be the password to access the web interface of phones configured with a non-administrative user.